louparker/random-music-quiz/README.md

 -   As a site user, I want to get some sort of feedback when answering questions correct or incorrect.
 -   As a site user, I want to have a clear view of my score and how much time is left for each question.
 -   As a site user, I want to be able to understand the rules easily and not have to go back to read them.
--   As a site user, I want all buttons to be sematic so I don’t have to press anything to “see what it does”.
+-   As a site user, I want all buttons to be semantic so I don’t have to press anything to “see what it does”.
 -   As a site user, I want to be able to check my high-scores whenever I want.
--   As a site user, I want to be able to exit the game when playing for whatever reason
+-   As a site user, I want to be able to exit the game when playing for whatever reason.
--   As a site user, I want to be able to choose a harder difficulty level to be top on all the high-score leaderboards
+-   As a site user, I want to be able to choose a harder difficulty level to be top on all the high-score leader-boards.
 -   As a site user, I want the whole app to be easy to grasp so it is easy to show off.

 ### Scope